jccrosby/smart-ai-adoption/slides.md

 Cursor: AI Tooling For Coding

 1. Alright, story time.
-2. This is a little contrived but I did that to protect the innocent - this story does have reality based origins.
+2. This is a little contrived but I did that to protect the innocent - but it does have it's roots in reality.
-3. We received messaging something alone the lines of "Use Cursor to be more productive!
+3. Our group received messaging something alone the lines of "Use Cursor to be more productive!
 We want to see it increase teams velocity."
-1. Cursor is a generative AI tool for code - "The AI Code Editor - Built to make you extraordinarily productive, Cursor is the best way to code with AI." is their tag line.
+1. Cursor, if your not familiar, is a gen AI tool for code - "The AI Code Editor - Built to make you extraordinarily productive, Cursor is the best way to code with AI." is their tag line.
-2. The team was told to "check it out".
+2. The team was told basically, to "check it out".
-3. There was no clear goal or understanding of what anyone was supposed to do or how.
+3. There was no clear goal or understanding of what anyone was really supposed to do or how.
+4. Additionally
-4. The InfoSec team hadn't evaluated or approved it.
+   1. The InfoSec team hadn't evaluated or approved it.
-5. Legal hadn't looked at it or approved it.
+   2. Legal hadn't looked at it or approved it.
-6. There was no training or onboarding.
+   3. There was no training or onboarding.
-7. There wasn't a budget for it.
-It was basically use the free trial and see what happens.
+   4. There wasn't a budget for it.
+It was a "use the free trial and see what happens" situation.
-8. This might have also been presented on March 5th.
+5. This might have also been presented on March 5th.
    1. Spring Training started on February 20th
    2. Opening Day was March 27th.
-   3. So basically during one of the busiest times of the year for everyone involved.
+   3. So right in the middle of one of the busiest times of the year for everyone involved.
-9. Let's say this was presented to 30 engineers across multiple teams and different concerns.
+6. For sake of this example let's say this was presented to 30 engineers across multiple teams and different concerns.
-10. Which means this ended up being 30 isolated "experiments" going on at once with
+7. That means this ended up being 30 isolated "experiments" going on at once with
     1. No clear goals
     2. No way to know what should be measured or how to measure it
     3. No timeline to deliver results
-11. It basically turned into a subjective and unbounded "some like it, some don't"
+8. It basically turned into a subjective and unbounded "some like it, some don't"

-Not very effective or efficient.
+Not very effective, not very efficient.
 -->

 ---